mtds/pxe_srv/DEVELOPMENT.md

 Files                        | Description
 -----------------------------|------------------------
-[var/aliases/qemu.sh][04]    | Use Qemu to start a virtual machine with PXE boot [var/aliases/pxesrv.sh][08]  | Help functions to bootstrap a PXESrv service in various configurations [var/aliases/ipxe.sh][07]    | Help function to download and build iPXE
+[var/aliases/qemu.sh][04]    | Use Qemu to start a virtual machine with PXE boot [var/aliases/ipxe.sh][07]    | Help function to download and build iPXE

 ## Localhost